IowaDave/Bingo-MakerPort-MicroBlocks/README.md

 Six, separate "scripts" make up the program.
 A script is a list of blocks connected together under a "hat".
 The hat identifies the script and tells MicroBlocks when to run the code in it.

-Each script performs just one action.
+Each script performs just one task.
 Five of them respond to user actions, such as touching a touchpoint.
 The sixth defines a "helper" function that runs when one of the other scripts call for it.

 MicroBlocks activates the scripts as needed to create the game experience.